 9. AmericInn by Wyndham Winona

-With easy access to college campuses, AmericInn by Wyndham Winona is just off of Highway 61.
+With easy access to college campuses, AmericInn by Wyndham Winona is just off Highway 61.
 It’s near the Days Inn, Lake Winona, and the riverfront.

 Rooms are done up in cool and contemporary décor and have a coffee maker, free wifi, complimentary breakfast, a flat-screen TV, a seating area, and a desk.
 Some of the rooms have hot tubs and mini-refrigerators.